How Often Should an Employer Pay Employees?

-Salaried (exempt) employees usually are paid based on an annual salary and they do not receive overtime pay, so they are often paid monthly or semi-monthly, with the same pay each time.
-Since there is no reason to wait to see if any overtime is due, they can be paid currently without a delay.
+Salaried (exempt) employees usually are paid based on an annual salary, and they do not receive overtime pay, so they are often paid monthly or semi-monthly, with the same pay each time.
+Since there is no reason to wait to see if any overtime is due, they can be paid currently without delay.

 For example, a salaried employee who has an annual pay of $36,000 can be paid

 - $1,386 every two weeks.
 Since this amount has been rounded up, the last paycheck of the year may be slightly different to account for this difference.